dovestyle/purj/README.md

       this.classList.add('clicked');
   });
   ```

-  These 2 calls are exactly the same.
+  These 2 blocks behave exactly the same.